Moving home – dealing with your energy supply

 If your final bill says you're actually owed money (known as 'being in credit'), you should claim the money back.

 If you’re on a fixed-term tariff, you might be charged to break the contract early (this is known as an ‘exit fee’).
-You can find this information on your energy bill.
+You can find the exit fee on your energy bill.
 It may be cheaper to try to keep your existing supplier and move your tariff to the new property, but this isn’t always possible - check with your supplier.

 After you move